nrfconnect/sdk-nrf/samples/openthread/coap_client/README.rst

 Testing multiprotocol Bluetooth LE extension
 --------------------------------------------

-To test the multiprotocol Bluetooth LE extension, you need to first set up nRF Toolbox as follows:
+To test the multiprotocol Bluetooth LE extension, you can use nRF Toolbox or the :ref:`central_uart` sample.
+The steps below assume nRF Toolbox as the Bluetooth tester.

+First, you need to set up nRF Toolbox as follows:

 1. Tap :guilabel:`UART` to open the UART application in nRF Toolbox.